-Boots, the epitome of your everyday season-to-season closet rotation.
+Boots: the epitome of your everyday season-to-season closet rotation.
 Low-key and down for whatever, it’s no wonder boots are up there with our most favorite all-year-round purchases.
 From structured faux and real leathers, platform or chunky soles and statement hardware details – staple boots look great with just about everything.
-But (there is always a but) with every brand new pair comes the inevitable reality of sore feet, blisters, and sometimes painful arches (Ugh).
-Before the dread sets in, look no further than our holy grail guide of tips and tricks on how to break in your boots.
+But (there is always a but) with every brand new pair comes the inevitable reality of sore feet, blisters, and sometimes painful arches.
+Before the panic sets in, look no further than our holy grail guide of tips and tricks on how to break in your boots.
 Follow these simple steps before styling up your new favorites.

 How to Soften Leather Boots

-Leather is similar to our skin in that it craves moisture.
+Leather is similar to our skin – it craves moisture.
 Try using a natural leather cream or softener occasionally to help moisturize and stretch tighter real leather styles.
-Add a little bit inside areas of concern where blisters usually arise.
+Add a little bit in areas of concern, where blisters usually arise.

 Top tip.
 Whilst the leather cream is on, try using a shoe stretcher to help avoid tightness within the boot.